Emberlynn-Loo/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `gene-nie.jar` from [here](https://github.com/AY2324S2-CS2103T-T11-1/tp/releases).
+1. Download the latest `Gene-nie.jar` from [here](https://github.com/AY2324S2-CS2103T-T11-1/tp/releases).

-1. Copy `gene-nie.jar` to a convenient folder on your computer, using your file explorer.
+1. Copy `Gene-nie.jar` to a convenient folder on your computer, using your file explorer.
 This will be referred to as Gene-nie's _home folder_.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To ensure a smooth experience, it is recommended to keep the `gene-nie.jar` file in a dedicated folder, with no other files in it.
 </div>

-4. Open a command terminal in the _home folder_ (see OS-specific instructions below), and type `java -jar gene-nie.jar` to run Gene-nie.<br>
+4. Open a command terminal in the _home folder_ (see OS-specific instructions below), and type `java -jar Gene-nie.jar` to run Gene-nie.<br>

 <div markdown="span" class="alert alert-primary">:question: **for Linux users:**
 In your terminal, type `cd (path)`, replacing `(path)` with the _home folder_ path.